 Solanin makes me feel melancholy.
 I get lost in different emotions, um, feelings from different times that I have come to associate with the movie, with this song and it kind of like brings me to tears, a lot of the time.
 And it’s a personal experience that you probably won’t understand unless you experience it.
 But then if you do then you know exactly where I’m coming from.
 Just ask the hundred or so people (I know, I exaggerate) that have created Solanin playlists on Spotify or the guys hanging around on forums and YouTube videos talking about how Solanin changed their lives and how they always fall back on it whenever they’re going through tough times.
 Solanin is deep and I hope you get to, um, read it and experience the same things it has evoked in me.

-If you pick up Solanin and you love, or you’ve read before, and you’re looking for other recommendations from Asano-san, I’d tell you to pick up a Goodnight Pun Pun, which is a story about a young boy and his life through elementary to high school and as a young adult.
+If you pick up Solanin and you love it, or you’ve read it before, and you’re looking for other recommendations from Asano-san, I’d tell you to pick up a Goodnight Pun Pun, which is a story about a young boy and his life through elementary to high school and as a young adult.
 It deals with depression, sex, and dysfunctional family.

 My last recommendation for those of you that like Solanin or not, would be Nijigahara Holograph, which is a psychological horror, and if you know me well, my bread and butter.
 Definitely check that out.
 It’s about a girl that winds up in a well, and then the rest is history.
 So please, if you guys look for these things and find them and enjoy them, or don’t enjoy them, let me know.